-According to the General Medical Council (GMC), doctors must at least collect six types of supporting information during the 5 years.
+According to the GMC, doctors must at least collect six types of supporting information during the 5 years.
 Each year a doctor must provide supporting information along with their appraisal and discuss it with the appraiser.
 Later, those supporting information must be obtainable while applying for your revalidation.

 The six types of supporting information are: